How does the parent and grandparent super visa differ from a multiple entry visitor visa?

 Currently, most visitors to Canada may visit for up to six months when they first enter Canada.
 Visitors who wish to stay longer must apply for an extension, and pay a new fee.

 With the parent and grandparent super visa, eligible parents and grandparents can visit family in Canada for longer periods of time than with a visitor visa.

 The super visa is a multi-entry visa that provides multiple entries for a period up to 10 years.
-The key difference is that the Super Visa allows an individual to stay for up to two years at a time in Canada, while a 10-year multiple entry visa would only have a status period for each entry of six months only.
+The key difference is that the super visa allows an individual to stay for up to 5 years at a time in Canada, while a 10-year multiple entry visa would only have a status period for each entry of six months only.

 Answers others found useful